acestream/ace-network-docs/docs/system-tokens/ace-asset.md

 **Ace Asset (XAS)** is the utility token purposed to manage other network assets and protocols.

-Apart from access to all network's services, XAS gives its owners some privileged rights:
+XAS gives its owners some privileged rights:

 - voting for changes in protocols and smart-contracts (described [here][1])
+- voting for delegation of rights to "Oracles"
 - participating in network's profit

 !!! info